Irenexzwen/3D-genome-gitbook/chap4-data-visualization/42-higlass.md

 docker pull gehlenborglab/higlass
 # If no version tag is specified,docker will download the latest.
 ```
 One important thing is that you can not change parameters of an already setup container, you have to stop it first, remove that and create a new one.
-This also suggest that, we'd better not put your data into a container, instead, we store the data locally and map it to different container by <code>docker --run -volume<\code>
+This also suggest that, we'd better not put your data into a container, instead, we store the data locally and map it to different container by <code>docker --run -volume<\code>.
 ```
 docker stop higlass-container
 docker rm higlass-container

 docker run --detach \ # start the containner background,it will last until you rm your container
            --publish 8888:80 \  # map a container’s port(80) to the host(8880) so that you can visit it with localhost:8888
-           --volume ~/hg-data:/data \   #
-           --volume ~/hg-tmp:/tmp \
+           --volume ~/hg-data:/data \   # map local data dir ~/hg-data to container dir /data --volume ~/hg-tmp:/tmp \
-           --name higlass-container \
+           --name higlass-container \  # name of your container gehlenborglab/higlass
-           gehlenborglab/higlass
 ```